-Lovers of unspoiled nature will appreciate a wonderful journey to discover the most fascinating places in Norway.
-With its 730 km, the Nordland Railway departs from Trondheim, a small town that overlooks the fjord of the same name and which, with its colorful houses, offers a truly picturesque spectacle.
-The railway line ends in Bodø, another charming Norwegian city known mainly because it is one of the departure ports for the Lofoten Islands and because it is home to the most powerful whirlpool in the world.
+Lovers of unspoiled nature will appreciate a wonderful journey to discover the fascinating places in Norway.
+With its 730 km, the Nordland Railway departs from Trondheim, a small town that overlooks the same name’s fjord and which, with its colorful houses, offers a truly picturesque spectacle.
+The railway line ends in Bodø, another charming Norwegian city known mainly because it is one of the Lofoten Islands’ departure ports and because it is home to the most powerful whirlpool in the world.

-Approximately two-thirds of your journey to Bodø, you will arrive in Mo I Rana, a simple and very lively town with a special feature.
-It is the gateway to the glacial landscapes of northern Norway: at its height, the train crosses the Arctic Circle.
+Approximately two-thirds of your journey to Bodø, you will arrive in Mo I Rana, a simple and vivacious town with a special feature.
+It is the gateway to northern Norway’s glacial landscapes: at its height, the train crosses the Arctic Circle.
 On the last stretch of the Nordland Railway, you will discover the fascinating glaciers and the high peaks of the polar regions, and even more surprising is the panorama that will appear before your eyes in the evening.
-Between the end of September and the end of March, you can admire the spectacle of the Northern Lights, while in summer you will enjoy the magic of the midnight sun.
+Between the end of September and the end of March, you can admire the Northern Lights’ spectacle, while in summer you will enjoy the magic of the midnight sun.

 Norway is once again the queen of train travel.
-For example, the famous Flåmsbana, a railway line only 20 km long with a gradient so steep that it is one of the steepest in Europe.
-There are so many tourists who come to the small village of Flåm just to travel this short route full of charm and excitement.
+For example, the famous Flåmsbana, a railway line only 20 km long with a gradient so steep, is one of Europe’s steepest.
+Some so many tourists come to the small village of Flåm to travel this short route full of charm and excitement.
 With the Nordland Railway, on the other hand, you can enjoy a long experience that is fully part of the most modern trends: in recent years, in fact, you are rediscovering the pleasure of traveling slowly by train, enjoying the beauty of fairytale landscapes.